GatoLoko/GatoScript/gatoscript/doc/hierarchy.md

   example.py: python module.
 Contains a basic skelleton of a gatoscript module.
   Tends to be unkempt, but should be a good template for new modules.

   helper.py: python module.
 Contains common functions, if anything is useful for more than one module, this is the appropriate place for it.
 This module CONTAINS VERY IMPORTANT CODE.
 Keep it CLEAN and DOCUMENTED.

   highlight.py: python module.
 Contains highlighting functions.
 URLs are colored and messages containing highlighted words are copied to the script query to keep them from scrolling out of the visible buffer.

   p2p.py: python module.
 Contains functions to interact with p2p software like amule or torrent clients, and show related info in public channels.

   protections.py: python module.
-Contains anything that protects us from anoying users, like: anti-ctcp, anti-notice, anti-caps, anti-colors, anti-drone.All
+Contains anything that protects us from anoying users, like: anti-ctcp, anti-notice, anti-caps, anti-colors, anti-drone.

   sysinfo.py: python module.
 Contains functions to help us share information about our system's hardware and software.